Restricted type II maximum likelihood priors on regression coefficients: Type II ML priors in normal linear models

 For simplicity, we omit model subscripts and assume that the model is $Y \sim N_n(X_0 \beta_0 + X \beta, \sigma^2 I_n)$, $X_0'X = 0_{p_0 \times p}$.
 If we put the right-Haar prior $\pi(\beta_0, \sigma^2) \propto 1/\sigma^2$ on the common parameters and the type II ML prior on $\beta \mid \sigma^2$, the posterior mean of $\beta$ is

 The expression can be derived by applying the Sherman-Morrison formula twice to $\mathbb{E}(\beta \mid Y) = [\widehat{W}^{-1}+X'X]^{-1} X' Y$.
 The properties of an analogous estimator in the normal means problem (for known $\sigma^2$) are studied in \cite{dasgupta1988frequentist}, where it is shown that it is minimax with respect to squared error loss.
-Proposition~\ref{prop:minimax} shows that $\mathbb{E}(\beta \mid Y)$ is also minimax with respect to a (scaled) predictive loss because it belongs to the class of minimax estimators characterized in \cite{strawderman1973proper} (a proof can be found in the supplementary material).
+Proposition~\ref{prop:minimax} shows that $\mathbb{E}(\beta \mid Y)$ is also minimax with respect to a (scaled) predictive loss because it belongs to the class of minimax estimators characterized in \cite{strawderman1973proper}.

 \begin{proposition} Let $p \ge 3$ and $n > p + p_0$.
 The estimator $\tilde{\beta} = \mathbb{E}(\beta \mid Y)$ is minimax with respect to the (scaled) squared predictive loss

 \end{proposition}